duncanthrax/scream/README.md

 which were not upgraded from an earlier version.
 If your installation is subject to these rules, the driver will not install.

-However, cross-signed kernel drivers are still accepted by Windows 10 version 1607 (and greater) if any of the following excpetions apply:
+However, cross-signed kernel drivers are still accepted by Windows 10 version 1607 (and greater) if any of the following exceptions apply:

 - The driver is a boot-up driver
 - Windows 10 was upgraded from a version preceding 1607